XinboPHD/PhD_thesis/IoTFuzz/README.md

 ## Virtural Machine
+If you use vitural machine to build environment, I would recommand you to download the virtual machine image and run IoTFuzz.

+OS: Windows 10 (Suggest turning off automatical update)

+User name: administrator

+No password

+Conda environment name: IoTFuzz

 We pre-install IoTFuzz and relevant softwares in a virutal machine, built in Windows 10 OS.
 It can be download from here.
 The virtual machine is created in VMware Fusion.
 The environment can succesfully support IoTFuzz running.

 Note: MATLAB requires liciences to use.
 The MATLAB in virtual machine is deactivated.
 IoTFuzz can run after is activated.
 Otherwise it reports an error.

 ## Usage